Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/DashboardBundle/Resources/doc/DashboardAnalyticsWidgetSetup.md

 ### Starting from a clean install

-If you’re starting a new project with the Kunstmaan bundles, everything is already in place if you’ve followed the “getting started’ guide, and you can skip this step.
+If you’re starting a new project with the Kunstmaan bundles, everything is already in place if you’ve followed the “getting started" guide, and you can skip this step.

 ### Update an existing website